 Immediately upon leaving Carvers Gap, the trail took us up Round Bald, providing great views of the surrounding area, and one of the few trail markers that indicated direction of travel.

 Late in the afternoon, we approached the Overmountain Shelter, a converted barn located just off the AT, near where the trail crosses the Overmountain Victory National Historic Trail.
 Easily the largest shelter on the trail so far, it claims to sleep 20.
-Nestled at the top of a valle formed by two adjoining mountains, it has a great view of the valley below.
+Nestled at the top of a valley formed by two adjoining mountains, it has a great view of the vale below.

 The last climb of the day was up Little Hump Mountain, another bald that ended with the trail entering an almost foreboding forest and winding its way down the mountain.